Kissing spines can cause severe pain and seriously affect a horse’s performance. Find out what the signs are and how it can be treated...

 Many of the typical signs can also be caused by a behavioural or training issue, or a medical condition that is not related to the horse’s back, so keeping a note of any changes you notice so you can share this detailed history with a vet is key so they can form part of the discussion prior to diagnosis.

-It is noteworthy that some horses live with signs of kissing spine shown on X-rays without showing signs of discomfort and enjoy a successful working life without requiring any veterinary intervention.
+It is noteworthy that some horses live with indications of kissing spines shown on X-rays without showing signs of discomfort and enjoy a successful working life without requiring any veterinary intervention.

 If your horse is showing a combination of the signs above, we would recommend working with your vet and your trainer together to identify the source of the issue as soon as possible.
 Further investigations are important rather than relying on vague signs or X-rays alone.